tarm-project/tarm-io/doc/build_instructions.rst

 Build instructions
 ==================
-Each platfrom build instructions page has description how to build and install dependencies.
+Each platfrom's build instructions page has description how to build and install dependencies.

 Build for platforms
 -------------------